+Recruitment

+Active learning

-During the self-evaluation process Illumineers are invited to comment on their strengths and identify areas for development.
-Based on this assessment the OC STEM Team matches Illumineers to others to serve as a mentor or to be mentored.
+and identify areas for developmen Illumineers are invited to comment on their strengths t.
+Based on this assessment the OC STEM Team erve as a mentor or to be mentored.

 Illumineer strengths:

-Illumineer opportunities for improvement:
+Illumineer opportunities for im nprovement:

 OC Team Member Comments: